Sennecey-le-Grand

 Sennecey-le-Grand ([sɛnsɛ lə ɡʁɑ̃]) is a commune in the Saône-et-Loire department in the region of Bourgogne-Franche-Comté in eastern France.

+Population

 Second World War SAS memorial

 On 4 September 1984 a war memorial was unveiled to commemorate the WW2 casualties of the Special Air Service.
 Listing all of those from British 1SAS and 2SAS, including those who fell at Sennecey-le-Grand on 4 September 1944, French 3SAS and 4SAS and Belgian 5SAS, it is the only memorial to all components of a British regiment to exist outside of the UK.